ryepdx/tumblr-steganographr/README.md

 tumblr-steganographr
 =====================

 A Python script that lets you hide and retrieve encrypted data in Tumblr posts.
+It uses NaCl, AES, and simple LSB steganography to achieve its goals.
+In theory, this would allow for the development of an ad-hoc social network on top of Tumblr.

 Uses the [Python Imaging Library](http://www.pythonware.com/products/pil/), which is available for easy installation on the [Python Package Index](https://pypi.python.org/pypi/PIL) by the likes of [`easy_install`](https://pypi.python.org/pypi/setuptools#installation-instructions) and (my personal preference) [`pip`](https://pip.pypa.io/en/latest/installing.html).

-## Installing PIL (prerequisite)
+## Installing prerequisites

 **Using `pip`:**

     $ pip install PIL --allow-unverified PIL --allow-all-external
+    $ pip install simple-crypt pytumblr pynacl

-If you're running a \*nix system like mine, you might need to prepend `sudo` to that command.
+If you're running a \*nix system like mine, you might need to prepend `sudo` to those commands.

 **Using `easy_install`:**